 Cottonwood Campground (Tent & RV; No Hookups)

-Situated at over 3,000 feet in elevation, Cottonwood is perfect for stargazers and is located right next to the Cottonwood Visitor Center.
-Ideal for both beginner and experienced campers, this campground is also one of the two campgrounds in the National Park with potable drinking water.
+At over 3,000 feet in elevation, Cottonwood is perfect for stargazers and is right next to Cottonwood Visitor Center.
+Ideal for both beginner and experienced campers, this campground is one of two in the National Park with potable drinking water.
 It additionally has a dump facility for RVs.
+However, it does not offer ADA-accessible campsites.

 Rates: $25 per site per night.
 Make a reservation now.